awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

 1. In the **SNS notifications** section, if you want notifications sent about the status of the command execution, select the **Enable SNS notifications** check box\.

-   For more information about configuring Amazon SNS notifications for Run Command, see [Configuring Amazon SNS Notifications for AWS Systems Manager](monitoring-sns-notifications.md)\.
+   For more information about configuring Amazon SNS notifications for Run Command, see [Monitoring Systems Manager Status Changes Using Amazon SNS Notifications](monitoring-sns-notifications.md)\.

 1. For **Parameters**:
    + For **Operation**, choose **Scan** to scan for missing patches, or choose **Install** to scan for and install missing patches\.